LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ## Regular Expressions

-One way to compare strings to see if they match is to use a  Regular Expression object, this is a object part of the JavaScript language.
+One way to compare strings to see if they match is to use a  Regular Expression object, this object is a part of the JavaScript language, and also of almost every other programming language.

 `RegExp` – Regular expression object.
 Used for pattern matching in strings

 - Defined with forward slashes: `let pattern1 = /matchThis/;`

 - Or by using the `new` operator: `let pattern2 = new RegExp(“/matchThisToo/”);`

+The real power is in finding partial matches.
+Regular expressions are a powerful way to find matches for complex patterns in a string.

 ### RegExp Methods